-The Group is a partnership between the Royal College of Midwives and the Royal College of Paediatrics and Child Health, the voluntary sector and academia.
+The Group is a partnership between the Royal College of Midwives, the Royal College of Obstetricians and Gynaecologists and the Royal College of Paediatrics and Child Health, the voluntary sector and academia.

-New report: Review of the Challenge 2018
+Latest report: Review of the Challenge 2018

 The press release for the report was released on the 3 July 2018.
 You can read the press release here.

 More information can be accessed below, including reports published by the group and training materials: